 San Marcos rounded out the scoring when Campos completed his brace with a penalty-kick goal for the 4-0 victory.

 “Silverado has a strong back line with an excellent goalkeeper,” McLean said.
 “They did a good job putting us under pressure with their direct balls over the top.
-Luis Campos and Yael Solano were creative and sharp on the offensive side and had a brace each as reward for their work.
+Luis Campos and Yael Solano were creative and sharp on the offensive side and had a brace each as a reward for their work.

 “Axel Martinez was outstanding, breaking up plays and starting our offense all night.
 Our back line, led by Abraham Jimenez, Rover Ojendis and Wes Monroy were organized and passed the ball really well.”